 Which scuba diving centres to choose in Bali?

-Be careful, unlike Thailand and the Philippines, depending on the place, it isn’t easy to walk in from dive centre to dive centre as they tend to be quite spread out in each place: this is especially true in Sanur.
-While you may consider doing this in Amed or Gili Trawangan to check if you like the vibe of the dive centre, I recommend booking your dive centres in advance to avoid wasting too much time for all the other places.
+Be careful, unlike Thailand and the Philippines, depending on the place, it isn’t easy to walk in from dive centre to dive centre as they tend to be quite spread out in each area: this is especially true in Sanur.
+While you may consider doing this in Amed or Gili Trawangan to check if you like the vibe of the dive centre, I recommend booking your dive centres in advance to avoid wasting too much time.

 Scuba diving centres in Bali are mostly located in: